 Chicago Tribune and LA Times were forced to shut their websites in parts of Europe following the rollout of the new GDPR laws by the European Union today, May 25.

-The new rules are forcing the companies to increase their attention towards handling customer data.
-Violations of the laws, like breaching user privacy rights will lead to severe penalties.
+The new rules are forcing the companies to increase their attention to handling customer data.
+Violations of the laws, like breaching user privacy rights, will lead to severe penalties.

-While privacy advocates are supporting the regulation as a standard for personal data protection in the internet age, there are people opposing the notion stating the rules take away a lot of freedom, tempting expensive business disruption.
+While privacy advocates are supporting the regulation as a standard for personal data protection in the internet age, some people oppose the notion that the rules take away a lot of freedom, tempting expensive business disruption.

 The message did not disclose any reason but had ‘GDPR’ in the redirected web page address.

-For the readers worldwide, we do expect that this issue gets resolved soon and the traditional popular newspapers get to reach them digitally again.
+For readers worldwide, we expect this issue to be resolved soon and the traditional popular newspapers reach them digitally again.